Banner Image: pen-g104861c15 1920

 Digging deeper

-This Tuesday 18th November, 10.30am-12.00pm in the Canterbury Room is the last stand alone Bible study before Advent groups begin.
+This Tuesday, 20th January, 10.30am-12.00pm in the Canterbury Room is the first of two Bible study sessions before Lent groups begin.
 All are warmly welcome to come along to this fellowship group on Paul’s letter to the church in Rome.

-With coffee and a biscuit we will dig deeper into Romans chapter 14: 1-23: The Way of Love and Peace.
+With coffee and a biscuit we will dig deeper into Romans chapter 15: 1-24, in which Paul urges the “strong” not to judge the “weak”, but to show love and understanding.

 This week we are asked to pray: